 They are next to useless for users and often ‘skipped’ because they look like advertisements.
 Hence, they are a good technique for getting useless information on a homepage… Use them to put content that users will ignore on your homepage.
 Or, if you prefer, don’t use them.
 Ever.

 Pretty strong words!

 Adam was Head of User Experience at Digerati when he said:

 Almost all of the testing I’ve managed has proven that content delivered via carousels are missed by most users.
 Few interact with them and many comment that they look like adverts — we’ve witnessed the banner blindness concept in full effect.

 Craig is Founder of conversion rate optimization firm Strategy & Design Co., and owner of a web design firm, Small Farm Design.
 Having observed user tests for over 15 years, he’s seen plenty involving image sliders.
-In 2013, Craig said:
+Craig said:

 In all the testing I have done, homepage carousels are completely ineffective… In test after test the first thing the visitor did when coming to a page with a large carousel is scroll right past it and start looking for triggers that will move them forward with their task.

 The testimony of the experts above should not be discounted.
 They are all indeed experts in the usability field, and their input is certainly enlightening.

 In none of those cases is actual test data being presented.
 Even if it were, usability testing is a means for developing hypotheses to test further.
 Usability tests on their own are not statistically significant and do not identify whether a change will result in better bottom-line numbers for a website.